 - Deliver a ‘solution-focussed’ approach, whilst maintaining focus on the safety and wellbeing of the family.

 - Work with parents directly, to uncover underlying issues and enable them to gain and maintain independence and control over all aspects of their lives.

-- Ensure that all children, young people and adults are adequately protected in line with Safeguarding Children and Adult Board reporting procedures.
+- Ensure that all affected individuals are adequately protected in line with Safeguarding Children and Adult Board reporting procedures.

 - Liaise with teachers, other relevant professionals, social services and external agencies where appropriate.